 1. Easy for People to Get Involved

 There are lots of woodworkers already on twitter, and it’s easy to sign up, so continuing to use the #woodchat hashtag makes things very easy.
-No special download, no separate account.
-So we’ll start on twitter but may incorporate other technology as things progress.
-Right now, Tweetchat is the easiest way to participate.
+The easiest way is to participate is the Woodchat Chatroom

 2. Approachable for All Skill Levels